Grove Lodge Vets is delighted to offer you and your pets our Practice Nurse Clinics provided by our fully qualified Veterinary Nurses.

 Cleaning your pet's teeth and providing appropriate dental chews/toys can help to save money in the future and avoids the costs associated with dentistry under general anaesthetic.
 The Practice Nurses can give advice and show you the most effective ways to look after your pet's dental health.

 Diet & nutrition advice

 The Practice Nurses can give you advice on slimming your pet safely.
-We have electronic walk-on scales at the Hospital and most of our branches so that animals can be weighed easily.
+We have electronic walk-on scales at our branches so that animals can be weighed easily.
 We have a wide variety of pet foods available and the Practice Nurses can help you to choose the best for your pet.
 The Practice Nurses are also able to give advice regarding the care of your senior pet.

 New puppy and kitten advice

 Taking ownership of a new puppy or kitten is exciting!
 The Grove Lodge Vets Practice Nurses can help you to prepare for the arrival of the new addition to the family, and ensure that you are able to give him the very best possible start in life.
 Please ask about our puppy parties, which provide an ideal opportunity for early socialisation.

 Post operative examinations, suture removal & dressing changes